Dr. Jeff Wilson

 *Graduate Student **Undergraduate Student

-29. Zou, Bin; Fen Peng, Neng Wan, Keita Mamady, and J. Gaines Wilson. (under review).
-Fine-scale spatial cluster analysis of air pollution exposure inequalities across the United States.
+30. Zou, Bin, Fen Peng, Neng Wan, Keita Mamady, and J. Gaines Wilson.
+2014 (in press).
+Spatial Cluster Detection of Air Pollution Exposure Inequities Across the United States.
+PLOS one.

 28. Wan, Neng, J. Gaines Wilson, F.B.
 Zhan, B. Zou and J. Gaines Wilson.
 2013.
 Spatial Access to Healthcare Services and Disparities in Colorectal Cancer Stage at Diagnosis in Texas.
 The Professional Geographer: 2, No. 23: 527-541.